redis/redis-doc/topics/modules-api-ref.md

 once certain keys become "ready", that is, contain more data.

-Basically this is similar to what a typical Redis command usually does, like BLPOP or ZPOPMAX: the client blocks if it cannot be served ASAP, and later when the key receives new data (a list push for instance), the client is unblocked and served.
+Basically this is similar to what a typical Redis command usually does, like BLPOP or BZPOPMAX: the client blocks if it cannot be served ASAP, and later when the key receives new data (a list push for instance), the client is unblocked and served.

 However in the case of this module API, when the client is unblocked?

-1. If you block ok a key of a type that has blocking operations associated, like a list, a sorted set, a stream, and so forth, the client may be unblocked once the relevant key is targeted by an operation that normally unblocks the native blocking operations for that type.
+1. If you block on a key of a type that has blocking operations associated, like a list, a sorted set, a stream, and so forth, the client may be unblocked once the relevant key is targeted by an operation that normally unblocks the native blocking operations for that type.
 So if we block